Is Eating Locally Grown Food Healthier for You?

 By eating locally grown food you support your local farmers and help grow your local economy.
 Buying locally also cuts transport energy costs and reduces food waste.

 Farm markets also are great places to find new foods to try.
 That’s because smaller growers often offer heirloom produce (grown from seeds that haven’t been cross-pollinated with other plants) and other varieties that you may not be able to find in the grocery store.
-Eating a wider variety of colorful fruits and vegetables gives you a broader range of antioxidants and phytonutrients and may even encourage you to expand your food horizons.
+Eating a wider variety of colorful fruits and vegetables gives you a broader range of antioxidants and phytonutrients (substances in plants that help fight disease) and may even encourage you to expand your food horizons.
 Your local grower may even provide you with a new recipe or two.

 Need help locating locally grown food in your community?